 Topic with Least Overlap: Crime and Punishment (0.00017)

 Topic this Overlaps Least With: Social Contract Theory (0.00035)

-As someone who is involved with the Weinberg Institute for Cognitive Science at UM, I’m pleased to see this work get this level of attention from the model.
+As someone who is involved with the Weinberg Institute for Cognitive Science at the University of Michigan, I’m pleased to see this work get this level of attention from the model.

 I’m not surprised to see Andy Clark be so central to the subject.
 He turns up on the keywords, the characteristic articles and (separately) the most cited articles.
-Given his important recent work on predictive processing, I do not think that would change if we extend the model forward in time.
+Given his important recent work on predictive processing, and the importance of predictive processing to recent debates in philosophy of mind, I do not think that would change if we extend the model forward in time.